chrootlogin/silex-userprovider/README.md

 If you have enabled the symfony console, as with [saxulum-console](https://github.com/saxulum/saxulum-console) for example, the provider will add some commands to the console:

-* `simpleuser:create`: Create an user
+* `userprovider:create`: Create an user
-* `simpleuser:list`: List users
+* `userprovider:list`: List users
-* `simpleuser:delete`: Delete an user
+* `userprovider:delete`: Delete an user

-### Doctrine ORM
+### Use Doctrine ORM instead of DBAL

-The provider uses the Doctrine ORM (Object-relational mapper) automatically, if the necessairy providers are found.
+The provider uses the Doctrine Orm (Object-relational mapper) automatically, if the necessairy providers are found.
+(See Additional Dependencies)

+ATTENTION!
 An auto migration is no possible.

+#### Additional dependencies

+* A Doctrine Orm Provider, like [dflydev/dflydev-doctrine-orm-service-provider](https://github.com/dflydev/dflydev-doctrine-orm-service-provider).

+##### Usage

+If the server provider finds another orm service provider it will automatically add itself.

 #### Force DBAL